 - 1. Remove the catalyst (stainless steel mesh cylinder) from the burn pot. - 2.
 Turn all supply valves on. - 3.
-Turn control knob on carburetor to setting 3. - 4.
-Pull up on the float activation lever on the end of the carburetor (it clicks up To activate). - 5.
+Turn control knob on carburetor to setting 1. - 4.
+Press on/off control lever on carburetor to start (it pulls up and clicks to shut stove off and pushes or clicks down to on position). - 5.
 When a small amount of oil begins to appear in the burner bottom, take a wooden kitchen match and light the oil (a small piece of crumpled tissue paper can be lit and tossed into the burner if desired, or use an alcohol-gel fire starter). - 6.
-When oil is lit, replace the catalyst and shut the door.
-Your Oil Classic will burn with a high, yellow/orange flame.
+When oil is lit, replace the catalyst and shut the door (a slightly cracked door is helpful for a short period of time to aid initial light-up of oil, but should not be required for more than 30 or so seconds).
+Until the flue pipe warms up and draft is initiated, your Oil Classic will burn with a high, yellow/ orange flame.
 This is normal during start-up.
 It is simply burning off excess liquid oil that accumulates in the burner bottom before the catalyst turns red and begins to vaporize the fuel. - 7.
 Within a few minutes, the stove burner should begin burning blue at flame base and yellow at flame tip.
 At this point a pressure check should be made, and the draft stabilizer adjusted to within the recommended pressure setting range (see draft pressure chart on page 7). - 8.
-Run the stove for at least 30 minutes on low or medium to allow the whole stove and chimney to come up to operation temperature before making adjustments. - 9.
+Run the stove for at least 30 minutes on low or medium to allow the whole stove and chimney to come up to operation temperature. - 9.
+Turn the control knob to setting 1 and run for about 10-15 minutes and check the pressure once again. - 10.
 You are now ready to adjust or "tune" your Oil Classic according to the following carburetor adjustment section.